 Hudson Valley Community College’s mission is to provide dynamic, student-centered, comprehensive, and accessible educational opportunities that address the diverse needs of the community.

 Eight out of ten Hudson Valley students come from the immediate Capital Region, and the rest come from across New York State and many other states and foreign countries.
-The college ranks 63rd (as of the 2011-2012 academic year) nationally in the number of associate degrees awarded annually, and has more than 75,000 alumni.
+The college ranks 58th (as of the 2013-2014 academic year) among the nation's two-year schools in the number of associate degrees awarded annually, and has more than 75,000 alumni.

 Founded in 1953, the college is sponsored by Rensselaer County and is one of 30 community colleges that are part of the State University of New York system.
 The college, which is celebrating its 60th anniversary in 2013, is governed by a 10-member Board of Trustees, which is appointed by the Governor (4), the Rensselaer County Legislature (5), and elected from among the student body (1).